Nameesha-bbh/Password-Generator/README.md

 # Password-Generator

-A website where users can generate password depending on their choice of length and characters required.
+A website where users can generate password depending on their choice of length and type of character required.